 top of page

 While they are commonly referred to as fire ants, they do not possess the fiery red colouration often associated with other fire ant species.
-Instead, Myrmica rubra showcases a dark red or brownish-orange hue, making them easily distinguishable from other ant species.
-They are also known as European Fireant and Red ants.
+Instead, Myrmica rubra showcases a dark red or brownish-orange hue, making it easily distinguishable from other ant species.
+They are also known as European Fire Ant and Red ants in the UK.

-You might not be familiar that this species has two types of queen ants, one is bigger than the workers so around 7-8mm and the other aka microqueen is similar in size to the workers, 5-6mm.
+You might not be familiar that this species has two types of queen ants, one is bigger than the workers, so around 7-8mm and the other, aka microqueen, is similar in size to the workers, 5-6mm.
 How can you identify a queen?
-The queen's thorax (middle part of the body) is way bigger and muscular than the workers.
+The queen's thorax (middle part of the body) is way bigger and more muscular than the workers'.

 Ant Farm requirements: